 Ads that were scheduled at earlier times can turn your base against you if the context is indifferent to the current situation.
 Halting them would be reasonable, but if you must keep it, consider targeting a location that is affected less by the pandemic.
 Take a step back, be critical, and not run any ads that you would not want to encounter as a consumer.

 Reexamine the frequency of your content plan across different platforms.
 Your overall communication strategy will need fine-tuning.
-Consider revising the number of your posts and the nature of your messages.
+Consider revising the number of your posts and the nature of your messages using tools like Quicktools, OpenAI or ChatGPT alternatives for better rephrasing and updating your content.
 Visuals are also of prime importance at this point.
 Remember that everyone is at home, therefore avoid showing outdoor scenes and people nearby in your images.

 Acting or sounding opportunistic could bring irreversible damages to your brand reputation at this stage.
 Brands should not show signs of using the pandemic as an advantage.
 Don’t push the connection between the epidemic and your brand too hard.
 You can use staying home as a theme as everyone else does, but stay on the mark instead of altogether assigning your services and products a brand new utility.